RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 }
 ```

+The `PluginBase` base class has several functions that can be overridden to extend plugin functionality:

+- `register_actions(self, helper: PluginHelper)`:
+    Override this method to register all tool actions for your plugin.
+Actions are commands or operations for the AI to execute at will.
+This method is called by the `PluginManager` after all plugins have been loaded and the assistant has started.

+- `register_projections(self, helper: PluginHelper)`:
+    Use this method to register projections.
+Projections are used to store state information, which is updated in response to events, and potentially exposed to the assistant.

+- `register_sideeffects(self, helper: PluginHelper)`:
+    Override to register side effects.
+Side effects are executed when any events occur, and are provided the projected state.

+- `register_prompt_event_handlers(self, helper: PluginHelper)`:
+    Use this to register handlers that add to the prompt for the assistant based on events.
+These handlers help the assistant respond contextually to different situations.
+This adds to the token count.

+- `register_status_generators(self, helper: PluginHelper)`:
+    Register status generators to add status information to the assistant's prompt.
+This can be used to add information to prompt/context, such as persistent memory.
+Keep in mind that this adds to the token count.

+- `register_should_reply_handlers(self, helper: PluginHelper)`:
+    Override to register handlers that determine whether the assistant should reply to a given event.
+Return `True` to force a reply, `False` to suppress it, or `None` to leave the decision to the assistant.

+- `on_plugin_helper_ready(self, helper: PluginHelper)`:
+    Called when the chat is started and the `PluginHelper` is ready.
+Use this for any additional setup that requires access to the helper or other managers.

+- `on_chat_stop(self, helper: PluginHelper)`:
+    Called when the chat is stopped.
+Use this to perform any cleanup or finalization needed by your plugin.

+Each of these methods receives a `PluginHelper` instance, which provides utilities for registering actions, projections, side effects, and more.
+Override only the methods relevant to your plugin's functionality.
 The registration functions (`register_actions`, `register_projections` and `register_sideeffects`, etc.) are where most of the magic happens.
 You can access most of the internal features you need from the `helper` object, such as the `send_key()`, various event handler registrations and more.